CHAPTER 13. RESOLUTION OF CONTRACT NEGOTIATION DISPUTES

 7. Signatures.
 The place and date the request was made, the signature of each requesting individual and the capacity in which each individual is acting.

 § 24.
 Copy of Request to Other Party.
-Any party making a unilateral request for fact finding shall mail a copy of that request to the other party.
+Any party making a unilateral request for fact finding shall mail or email a copy of that request to the other party.

 § 25.
 Qualification of Fact Finders.
 No person may serve as a fact finder who is from the community involved in the dispute or who may have a conflict of interest arising from the circumstances of the controversy.
 However, if both parties waive this geographic restriction, the executive director may appoint fact finders who are residents of the community involved in the dispute.